seomoz/roger-fetch-vault-token/README.md

 # Builds and Releases

 ## Builds
-In order to build the roger-gk-mesos binaries, do the following:
+In order to build the roger-fetch-vault-token binaries, do the following:
 ```
-git clone git@github.com:seomoz/roger-gk-mesos.git
+git clone git@github.com:seomoz/roger-fetch-vault-token.git
-cd roger-gk-mesos
+cd roger-fetch-vault-token
-docker build -t roger-gk-mesos-build .
+docker build -t roger-fetch-vault-token-build .
-docker run -it --rm -v $(pwd)/output:/output roger-gk-mesos-build
+docker run -it --rm -v $(pwd)/output:/output roger-fetch-vault-token-build
 ```

-The roger-gk-mesos binaries will be in the $(pwd)/output folder on your machine
+The roger-fetch-vault-token binaries will be in the $(pwd)/output folder on your machine

 ## Releases
 NOTE: Haven't done this yet so steps are not great